Does Kratom Interact With Metformin?

 Is it Safe to Take Kratom With Metformin?

-While there’s always going to be some inherent risk when mixing kratom with prescription medications, it’s unlikely for metformin and kratom to result in any serious side effects.
+While there’s always going to be some inherent risk when mixing kratom with prescription medications, it’s unlikely that taking metformin and kratom will result in serious side effects.

-These medications only have a mild overlap and share little to no similarities in terms of what effects they exert on the body.
+These medications have a mild overlap and share little to no similarities regarding their effects on the body.

 With that said, you should always consult your doctor before taking kratom if you’ve been prescribed metformin or any prescription medication.

 Metformin is classified as a biguanide, which helps regulate blood sugar levels in diabetic patients.
 Specifically, it reduces glucose production and increases glucose uptake to prevent dangerous spikes in blood sugar .